FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/002-manage-meshfreefoam-dependencies/index.md

     --path META-INFO/ --path wmake --force
 ```

-Next, in the dependencies repo, add this as a subtree, and make a branch for `original` OpenFOAM commits:
+Next, in the target project repo, add the mutilated OpenFOAM repository as a subtree, and make a branch for `original` OpenFOAM commits there:
 ```bash
 cd /path/to/repo/root
 git subtree add --prefix dependencies/meshfree-openfoam /tmp/openfoam-scratch/ master git checkout -b original-openfoam
 ```

-Switch back to master, and commit the custom changes we need:
+Switch back to master (or whatever your main branch is called), do some changes, and commit:
 ```bash
 git checkout master
 git add -A
 git commit -m "Update OpenFOAM compilation"
 ```

+The changes you make will obviously be related to your target project, so it's a good idea to keep those commits in your main repository instead of managing a zillion dependency repositories.

 Updates from the original repo come in two forms:
 - New change commits.
-These may cause conflicts with our changes, so rebasing will allow us to solve them.
+These may cause conflicts with our changes, so rebasing will allow us to solve them if done frequently enough.
 - New libraries we want to add.
-These are also new commits, but we know they won't cause trouble since they only add files to `original`.
+These are also new commits, but we know they won't cause trouble since they only add files to `original` branch.
 We only have to remember to update `Allwmake` scripts to compile those new libraries.

 Here is how to add `src/fileFormats` and `src/surfMesh` libraries from OpenFOAM:
 ```bash